gregorykemp/gregorykemp/gkemp_resume_2020.md

 # Gregory Kemp Resume
 A design verification generalist with management success.
-* Over twenty years of industry experience in design verification of x86 and Power processors, chipsets, software infrastructure and EDA tools.
+* Over twenty-five years of industry experience in design verification of x86 and Power processors, chipsets, software infrastructure and EDA tools.
 * Demonstrated ability to lead projects and teams to achieve challenging goals on schedule.
 * Ability to invent new methodologies and manage process to address problems, cut development costs, and reduce engineer effort.